MegrajChauhan/Merry/README.md

 # MERRY

-Merry is  a 64-bit Virtual Machine that emulates a non-existsent CPU.
-Merry has it's own custom ISA that is small but versatile and prone to changes.
-Merry aspires to be a very easy-to-use and simple tool for problem solving.
-It has 180 different instructions that can be employed to solve all sorts of problems.
+Merry is a 64-bit hybrid Virtual Machine.
+Merry utilizes stack and registers to aid in program execution.
+Merry provides low level control to its internals as in real hardware.
+The machine can be used to learn low level programming though it is not yet suggested due to the unfinished and untested product but any feedback through testings are highly welcomed.
+Merry implements a very simple ISA comprising of 180 different instructions which includes variants of the same instruction as well.
+The simple ISA is a trade-off for quick execution as complex encodings in a VM slows execution.
+There are many such trade-offs made throughout the VM.

 > **Note:**
 >_If you wish to learn about the instructions that Merry supports or how they are encoded, please look in_ <span style="background-color: #000000; color: white; padding: 0.2em;">docs/opcodes.txt</span> _where I have tried my best to explain it._